nickmckenney/Building-a-JSON-API/readme.md

 usual, if you have another idea in mind, just run it by an instructor for approval.

-Since you all have already built several JSON APIs in the last week, the focus of this project will be around **documentation** and **extra features**.
+Since you all have already built a JSON API in the last week, the focus of this project will be around **documentation** and **extra features**.

 In addition to building a project, you must document every route in your API.